 In order to participate in Idaho Job Corps, students must:

 Students can enroll in Idaho Job Corps for three months to up to 24 months, depending on the educational program and individual needs.
 Once admitted, students will engage in extensive career exploration and will work closely with an academic adviser who will help set up a career pathway.
 Each student will participate in work-based learning, life skills coaching, physical fitness and service learning.

 Idaho Job Corps may provide students with meals, pay for tuition/fees, child care, clothes and in some cases transportation.
 Additionally, students will receive a small stipend for participating in the program.

-Call (208) 442-4500 to speak with a workforce consultant.
-Or fill out this form and bring it to the Centennial Job Corps location.
+Call (208) 442-4500 to speak with a workforce consultant, or fill out this form and email it to your center.

 Idaho Department of Labor received a grant from the U.S. Department of Labor to implement the Idaho Job Corps program.
 More information about the grant.

 An Equal Opportunity Employer and Service Provider